FB privacy & the social media ‘collective unconscious’ (so far)

 - Privacy mitosis: In a kind of privacy mitosis, degrees of privacy are multiplying into buckets like anonymous and public, identified and public (to grow a following), identified but private to members of a peer group, private and one-on-one, and public self-presentation (to make an impression or do spin control) – to name a few obvious ones.

-Because of all that diversification and all the options it gives users, the pressure is on Facebook the giant, global, general service to give users exactly what they want, no surprises (which is good corporate responsibility and good for advertisers too).
+Because of all that diversification and all the options it gives users, the pressure is on Facebook the giant, global, general service to give users exactly what they want, no surprises (which is basic corporate responsibility and good for advertisers).
 “The company recently concluded that its growth depended on customers feeling more confident that they were sharing intimate details of their lives with only the right people,” wrote New York Times tech writer Vindu Goel, citing Pew Internet research showing that “nearly 9 in 10 Internet users have taken steps online to remove or mask their digital footprints.”
+Facebook doesn’t want to mess that up.

 Goel mentions a number of recent changes at Facebook, but the two latest ones are a privacy checkup “conducted by a cartoon dinosaur” that “every one of its 1.28 billion users worldwide” will get and (that 180-degree change I mentioned above) new users having their initial posts set so that only friends can see them.
 They can change over to public posting, but private will be the default for new users from now on.